nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:

 * `addG 1 n/John Doe` adds a groupmate with the name `John Doe` to the first project.
-* `addG 2 n/Betsy Crowe r/developer` adds a groupmate with the name `Betsy Crowe` and role `developer` to the second project.
+* `addG 2 n/Betsy Crowe r/developer` adds a groupmate with the name `Betsy Crowe` and the role `developer` to the second project.

 ##### Updating a Groupmate: `updateG`